DotCamp/ultimate-blocks-legacy/readme.txt

 = 3.1.8 =

+* FIX: Slides per view not working properly in the frontend in image slider block.
+* FIX: Uncaught Error on content toggle block.
 * NEW: Block Spacing in button block.
-* FIX: Slides per view not working properly in the frontend in image slider block.
+* NEW: Icon spacing in divider block.
 * IMPROVE: Add flex wrap on content filter buttons.
-* NEW: Icon spacing in divider block.
 * IMPROVE: Width control in divider block.

 = 3.1.7 =